 2. Leupold VX -Freedom

 Just about any scope in the Leupold line is very workable as applied to rifles chambering the 308 Winchester cartridge.
-This scope is a great choice for a 308 set up as a turn bolt big game rifle.
-The size is major, but the get it done workload is also a part of the package.
+The leupold mark is a great choice for a 308 set up as a turn bolt big game rifle.
+The size is major, but they get it done workload is also a part of the package.

 This scope will do anything required of it when choosing to mount it on a 308 Winchester chambered rifle.

 3. Sig Sauer SOW33202 Whiskey3 Riflescope, 3-9X40mm, 1 in, Sfp

 In this example we have the Sig Sauer SOW33202 Whiskey3.
 This scope is a 3-9X40 and an exact duplicate to the very old a solid Leupold I have mounted on a rifle of mine today and was put together in 1966.
 This new scope is the gold standard in deer rifle scopes and the 308 makes for a wonderful deer rifle as the bullet drop weights take on warm targets with ease.
 Produce clean kills setting the critters free of unnecessary discomfort, and tend to chamber and function like a dream in all manor of rifle actions.

 The Sig product is built in the second focal plane SFP and makes use of capped turrets and a one inch primary tube size.
 I have observed some writers say the scope is a “good medium range” option.
 Well folks that writer doesn’t’t hunt whitetail much if at all.
 This optic as setting up in the 3-9 power will tag a trophy buck to 400 yards with ease, and a good long range shot can push her much further.
 In truth about 75% of the public should not be shooting at game further than 100 yards if even that far.